-Today I want to share with you one of my favourite things to make for breakfast, packed lunches, or even dinners if breakfast-for-dinner is your kind of thing.
+Calling all reluctant morning people!
+Today I want to share one of my all-time favorite things to make for breakfast, packed lunches, or even those blessed breakfast-for-dinner nights.

 Shall we make some?
 I’ll show you how!